Isle of Wight Guru

 1. Keep going and admire the view whilst also trying to watch the road.
 This is the best option for a dad who is driving a baby to keep them asleep.

 2. Stop for an ice cream and breathe in the fresh air.
-There's a dramatic bit of coastal path which you can walk along here.
+There's a dramatic bit of coastal path that you can walk along here.
 You can also look down on Blackgang Chine theme park if you walk towards the cliff.
 Yes, I know you went to Blackgang Chine on a school trip in year six.
 And you also went to Alum Bay?
 Fascinating.

 3. Carefully cross over the road and climb up to the Pepperpot.
 I wouldn't normally remind people over the age of seven that they need to be careful when they cross the road, but it's quite a dangerous spot.
-The Pepperpot is the remains of an ancient lighthouse which offers outstanding views on a clear day.
+The Pepperpot is the remains of an ancient lighthouse and it offers outstanding views on a clear day.
 It'll take you about 15 minutes to climb up the hill.
 (Read the blog).
 Don't bother if it's foggy.

 Pepperpot on the Isle of Wight